valpo-sats/satnogs-rotator/README.md

 # SatNOGS Rotator

-Hardware for SatNOGS Rotator

-Repository includes all needed STL files for 3D printed parts of SatNOGS Rotator.
+Hardware for SatNOGS Rotator.
+This repository includes all needed source files for 3D printed (and other) parts of SatNOGS Rotator.

-For previous versions check branches and tags.
+## Documentation

-More information can be found in our [documentation](http://satnogs.org/documentation/hardware/).
+More information can be found in our [documentation](http://satnogs.org/documentation/hardware/), or our [wiki](https://wiki.satnogs.org).

+## Repository policy
+SatNOGS hardware repositories only track source design files.
+All needed derivative files (e.g. stl, grb etc) for production are created per release, packaged in an archive and uploaded linked to a  [release](https://github.com/satnogs/satnogs-rotator/releases).

+Each major release (x.0.0) is branched out of master.
+Subsequent fixes (minor or not) are commited on those branches and tagged accordingly.

+Master branch is most times under active development, so expect things to break.
+For production ready and previous releases source files check tags and branches.

 ## License